dials/dials/doc/sphinx/index.rst

 .. _introduction:

-.. warning:: This documentation is a work in progress (much like the software).
+.. note:: This documentation is a work in progress (much like the software).
    It may, therefore be neither complete nor correct!

 .. toctree::